sreeharshavoleti-art/harsha-VAPT-suite/README.md

 > **This tool is developed strictly for authorized security testing and educational purposes.**
 > Scanning systems without explicit written permission is **illegal** under the
-> Computer Fraud and Abuse Act (CFAA), IT Act 2000 (India), and other applicable laws.
+> Computer Fraud and Abuse Act (CFAA), IT Act 2000 (India), DPDP Act 2023, and other applicable laws.
-> The author assumes **no liability** for unauthorized or illegal use of this software.
+> The author assumes **no liability** for unauthorized or illegal use.
-> **Always obtain proper authorization before conducting any security assessment.**
+> **Always obtain proper written authorization before any security assessment.**

 ---